ryan-txn/tp/docs/DeveloperGuide.md

 [this blogpost](https://medium.com/javarevisited/how-to-display-progressbar-on-the-standard-console-using-java-18f01d52b30e)

 ## Design & implementation
+The overall project is structured into six packages:
+- Command: Classes used for abstracting user commands
+- Core: Core classes
+- Exceptions: Customized exceptions
+- Recommender: TBD
+- Services: Key logic and services that make use of core classes
+- Utils: Helper functions

 ### High Level Class Design
 The main classes of this implementation are:
 - HealthMate